Submissions

 Special Issue Article Section

-Special Issue Article should contain all reports from the Global Halal Sphere Conference 2019.
-This scientific communication should consist of any latest research governing major contributions for many different fields and different type of studies.
+Special Issue Article should contain all reports according to the scope of the Special Issue.
+This scientific communication should consist of any latest research governing major contributions for many different fields and different types of studies.
 The report may be in Original Research Article, Review Article, or Editorial Notes.
-Full introduction, significant findings, latest methodologies, statistical studies, results and proper evidence of conclusions should clearly state in the article accordingly to the types of article.
+Full introduction, significant findings, latest methodologies, statistical studies, results and proper evidence of conclusions should be clearly stated in the article according to the type of article.

 CONCEPTUAL ARTICLE